walterhiggins/WMPJS/README.md

 Notice the additional `( )` round brackets around the test `breaker.sneaking || breaker.flying`.
 These are needed so that we can phrase the rule in a way which the computer will read it the same way we do.

 ### Summary
-In this recipe you learned how to use *if* statement to make decisions and make your program do different things based on tests.
+In this chapter you learned how to use *if* statement to make decisions and make your program do different things based on tests.
 You also learned about combining different tests for true and false and about ScriptCraft's *input* function which is used for asking for input from players.

-## Recipe 5: Animal Sounds
+## Chapter 10: Animal Sounds
 ### Introduction
-In this recipe we'll create a simple program to ask players a question and play back sounds based on the answer given.
+In this chapter we'll create a simple program to ask players a question and play back sounds based on the answer given.
 You'll learn about Javascript's *switch* statement and ScriptCraft's *sounds* module.
 The new program will ask players what their favorite animal is and play back that animal's sound.

 ### The switch statement
-In recipe 4 you learned how to get input from players and how to test the input using Javascript's *if* statement.
+In chapter 9 you learned how to get input from players and how to test the input using Javascript's *if* statement.
 Javascript provides an additional statement for testing values: the *switch* statement.
 The switch statement is useful when you want to make decisions by testing a single value.
 The switch statement is best explained by example.
 Create a new file called *animalSounds.js* in the *scriptcraft/plugins/* folder and type the following code:

-<caption>Listing 6.1: Animal Sounds</caption>
+<caption>Listing 10.1: Animal Sounds</caption>

     var sounds = require('sounds');
     var input = require('input');